 How to Overcome Impostor Syndrome

-- Challenge limiting beliefs.
 Examine your deep-seated beliefs about the criteria for success.
 Then look for facts or examples to test whether these criteria are actually valid, and how they might hold you back.
-Recognize the valuable perspective you’ve gained from personal hardships.
+Recognize the valuable perspective you’ve gained from personal hardships you’ve faced.

-- Claim your strength.
-Instead of focusing on your weaknesses, embrace your assets and reflect on how to leverage them more fully.
+Instead of focusing on your weaknesses, embrace your assets, and reflect on how to leverage them more fully.
 Advocate for yourself and own your strengths.
+Don’t shy away from some authentic self-promotion.

-- Talk about it.
 Share your feelings with trusted friends, colleagues, a mentor, or an executive coach to put them in perspective and help you reinforce the positive changes you are making.
 Then, move on.
-Don’t let yourself dwell.
+Avoid rumination, which just creates stress, or letting yourself dwell.

 Find more insights on how to overcome impostor syndrome and redefine success in our book Kick Some Glass: 10 Ways Women Succeed at Work on Their Own Terms.

-If you’re still struggling to recognize your value after embracing these practices, it might be time to consider a shift in role, organization, or work style.
+If you’re still struggling to recognize your value and overcome impostor syndrome after embracing these practices, it might be time to consider a shift in role, organization, or work style.

 And having a mentor or sponsor can also help you overcome impostor syndrome.
 You need a network of champions to help you advance in your career, so look at who you can enlist to help out, and who you can help.
 We often grow as people through the relationships we form, so realize that what you have to offer — while it may be hard to see sometimes — will likely help others develop as well.